alebeck/alebeck.github.io/content/about.md

 title = "About"
 +++

 Hi, I'm Alex!
-I work on low-level vision problems, particularly super-resolution and other inverse problems.
-I am also interested in probabilistic deep learning and its applications to remote sensing.
+I work on low-level vision problems, particularly (depth) super-resolution and other inverse problems.
+I'm also interested in probabilistic deep learning and its applications to remote sensing.

 ## Education